 BALUSTRADE HAND RAIL.
 Fensys balustrade system tested to the requirements of BS 6180 by independent accredited testers Lloyds British Testing Limited.
 Testing carried out to confirm that the Fensys rail, bracket and post system achieved or exceeded the minimum requirements as set out in BS6180.
 Horizontal uniformly distributed live load of 0.74 N/M2.
 Uniformly distributed load to infill’s of 1.0 KN/M2.
 Point load to centre of the infill’s of 0.5 KN.
 Minimum concentrated vertical load of 1 KN or uniformly distributed load of 0.6KN.
 Hand rail and post reinforcements are produced from cold rolled mild steel and are galvanised to British Standard BS EN 10346 : 2009.
 Copies of test certificates, structural calculations and or certificates of conformity are available on request.

-WARNINGS / THINGS TO WATCH OUT FOR.
-Fensys use the most suitable weather resistant materials for all components however there are a few product warnings and things to watch out for.
-Rubber mats/feet are often manufactured from low grade materials that can damage/fade polymer deck boards.
-Avoid rubber mats and watch out for other rubber products such as furniture feet which can also react with the boards.
-Chemical cleaning deck boards and hand railing can be damaged by chemical cleaners, some very basic house hold cleaners can attack and damage polymer; Fensys only recommend lightly soaped water.
-Contact the manufacturer With 1000’s of cleaning, care & restoring products on the market, Fensys recommend contacting individual product manufacturers for advice on their suitability with Fensys materials.
-Steam cleaning high temperature cleaning apparatus should not be used.
-High pressure washing with care pressure washers can be used on Fensys materials.
-Sun cream can contain chemicals that degrade & fade polymer, take special care when applying sun cream, allow it to thoroughly soak in before making contact with any Fensys product especially foiled hand rails.
-Salt spray ask for advice from your installer or Fensys if your installation is in a salt spray zone/close to the sea; salt can greatly reduce the life of some materials especially those made from steel.
-Furniture/Pots care should be taken to lift and place anything you are moving over the deck surface, dragging can damage your Fensys deck board.
-Fensys materials include – zinc plated steel sub-frame components, zinc plated balustrade reinforcements, Renolit foiled balustrade, UPVC skinned balustrade, UPVC skinned deck boards, ASA Luran skinned deck boards, polyethylene and poplar wood flower composite deck boards.
+CARE POINTS.
+Fensys use the most suitable weather resistant materials for all components however there are a few product care points and things to watch out for.
+Consideration should always be given to who will be using the deck, especially for young children and animals.
+On hot days we recommend testing any surface with the back of your hand before use; worth noting lighter boards reflect more heat and so should be a consideration when choosing colour.
+Rubber mats are often manufactured from low grade materials that can damage/fade polymer deckboards.
+Avoid rubber mats and watch out for other rubber products such as furniture feet which can also react with the deckboards.
+Deckboards and hand railing can be damaged by chemical cleaners, some very basic house hold cleaners can attack and damage polymer; Fensys only recommend lightly soaped water.
+With 1000’s of cleaning, care and restoration products on the market, Fensys recommend contacting individual product manufacturers for advice on their suitability with Fensys materials.
+High temperature cleaning apparatus should not be used however with care, pressure washers can be used on Fensys materials.
+Sun cream can contain chemicals that react with and fade polymer, take special care when applying sun cream, allow it to thoroughly soak in before making contact with any Fensys product especially foiled hand rails.
+Ask for advice from your installer if your installation is in a salt spray zone/close to the sea; salt can greatly reduce the life of some materials especially those made from steel.
+Care should be taken to lift and place anything you are moving over the deck surface, dragging furniture/pots can damage your Fensys deckboard.
+Fensys materials include zinc plated components, Renolit foiled balustrade, UPVC skinned balustrade, UPVC skinned deckboards, ASA skinned deckboards.

 STATIC SHOCKS.
 Static induction sometimes experienced as a static shock is something that naturally occurs between a positively charged surface and negatively charged surface.
 Human skin especially dry skin has a tendency to build up a positively charged surface (especial on dry days when moisture in the atmosphere does not naturally dissipate charge) whilst some materials such as PVC have a tendency to have a negatively charged surface.
 These shocks are harmless but can be unpleasant, actions such as regular personal earthing, clothing choice, skin creams or hosing down your deck can help to minimise the risk but unfortunately for those prone to static shocks they are impossible to completely avoid.
 You can research the triboelectric series for a list of materials that cause static electricity.